NervanaSystems/ngraph-python/tf_benchmark/README.md

 The variable values are saved in the **checkpoint** (.ckpt) file.

+#### 1.3 MetaGraph

 Note that TensorFlow also saves a [MetaGraph](https://www.tensorflow.org/versions/r0.9/how_tos/meta_graph/index.html) (.meta) file, which contans MetaInfoDef, GraphDef, SaverDef and CollectionDef.

-#### 1.3 MetaGraph

-You might also save the meta info.
 [Here](http://stackoverflow.com/questions/36195454/what-is-the-tensorflow-checkpoint-meta-file#) is an explanition about MetaGraph.

 ### 2 Training